Hot weather warning

 Wear a face covering

 It is currently a legal requirement to wear a face covering whilst on any form of public transport, unless you have a medical exemption.
 You should also wear your face covering whilst in the station and on the platform.
 Any type of cloth covering is accepted on our trains, including disposable, medical and reusable face coverings.
-For tips on how to wear your face covering, see our advice on face covering etiquette.

 Plan your route in advance